-Quick pickled cabbage recipe you can enjoy as a snack or side dish.
-Use pickling spices and mason jars for the best St. Patricks Day recipe ever.
-Once you get the hang of this you can pickle fruits and vegetables year round.
+Pickled cabbage can be enjoyed as a snack or side dish.
+With pickling spices in mason jars, this makes for the best St. Patricks Day recipe ever.

 Getting ready for St. Patrick’s Day or just obsessed with simple cabbage recipes like we are?
 You’ve got to try quick pickled cabbage, you’ll want to make this year round.
 A low carb, keto friendly dish packed with TONS of flavor.
 We’ll share how to make it homemade or with packaged pickling spices. (affiliate links present)